cylanmax/RageRadar/README.md

  - Minimalist UI designed to show the most action.
  - Optimized for team-play (Teammates are easily identified in all stages of the game)
  - Z-Data looting allows for easy loot of tall structures.
+ - Z-Data of Players should whether they are above or below you.
  - Re-center button.
  - When the data is available, see how many players are inside a vehicle.
 # Controls